aneevel/go-wc/README.md

 - Line Count Flag - provide -l to get the number of lines in a file
 - Word Count Flag - provide -w to get the number of words in a file
 - Character Count Flag - provide -m to get the number of chars in a file
+- No Flags - equivalent to -l -w -c